 Some folks believe Adobe saw my YouTube channel, and hired me on the spot.
 Truth is the process took over six years; networking, teaching, writing, public speaking, failing as well as several interviews along the way.

 In the Internet age, anybody can be famous.
-However, millions of views on YouTube, and a few TV appearances don’t always translate into a mega-payday.
+However, millions of subscribers on YouTube, and a couple of TV appearances don’t always translate into a mega-payday.
 I know lots of folks who would be considered celebrities that live quite modestly compared to their well-documented adventures.
 Don’t assume because everyone knows your competition that everyone uses them.

-- Perception as reality.
 You’ve been told you need to act like a success to be a success.
 I want you to look at how you perceive others, especially the ones you want to emulate.
 Are you trying to emulate the person, or your perception of them?
 Are you enamored by their talents or status?
-What do you actually know about them beyond TMZ & The Daily Gossip?
-The sooner you can see the reality of the wizard as simply a person behind the curtain, the sooner you can get on with your life.
+What do you actually know about them beyond what you see at the office or on social media?
+Once you see the reality of the wizard as simply a regular person behind a curtain, you can get on with your life.

-- You define your success.Whether success is material to you, or a state of mind, the definition should be one you choose not one that’s chosen for you.In a guest post for Scott Kelby I wrote,
+- You define your success.Whether success to you is material, or a state of mind, the definition should be one you choose not one that’s chosen for you.In a guest post for Scott Kelby I wrote,

 Rather than be consumed by what someone else is doing, take stock in yourself, and seek your own value.
 Discover that, and you can become the person that other people will want to emulate.